bowens8/Recipeo/README.md

-The detailed ingredient importer picks up on this automatically: whenever the imported data includes `grams_per_each`, the ingredient gets created tracked as **each** (not grams) — so a bell pepper, an onion, an egg all show up as "each" everywhere (Pantry, the Ingredients tab, the shopping list), with calories, package size, and pricing all converted into that unit correctly.
-Ingredients with no `grams_per_each` in the data (flour, sugar, chicken breast by weight) still track in grams, same as before.
+The detailed ingredient importer picks up on this automatically: whenever the imported data includes `grams_per_each`, the ingredient gets created tracked as **each** (not ounces) — so a bell pepper, an onion, an egg all show up as "each" everywhere (Pantry, the Ingredients tab, the shopping list), with calories, package size, and pricing all converted into that unit correctly.
+Everything else defaults to **ounces** rather than grams (flour, sugar, chicken breast by weight, etc.) — American units throughout, both in what the import prompts ask Claude to write and in how the app itself tracks anything weight-based.
+Ounces combine cleanly into pounds for larger amounts automatically wherever quantities are shown.

 **One-time cleanup for ingredients from before this existed:** the first time you sign in after this update, the app automatically fixes any ingredient whose unit obviously